pblaney/mgp1000/README.md

-                                      first column designates the file name of the normal sample, the second column for the file name of the matched tumor sample --cohort_name                  STR  A user defined collective name of the group of samples, this will be used as the name of the output -profile                       STR  Configuration profile to use, must use germline
+                                      first column designates the file name of the normal sample, the second column for the file name of the matched tumor sample -profile                       STR  Configuration profile to use, must use germline

 Main Options: